Over the last year, we have had over 5,000 candidates pass through our engineering hiring process.

 Our interview process has been fully remote since March 2019, and interviews usually take place via video conference software.
 As of August 2020, our interview structure consists of the following stages:

-5. Wrap-up conversation: Each interview includes time for candidates to ask us questions, and sometimes there are questions left after the last interview, so, upon request, we offer an optional wrap-up conversation with the hiring manager or the senior engineering manager of the domain in which the role would be.
+5. Leadership Q and A: Each interview includes time for candidates to ask us questions, and sometimes there are questions left after the last interview, so, upon request, we offer an optional wrap-up conversation with the hiring manager or the senior engineering manager of the domain in which the role would be.
 For some roles, the wrap-up conversation is part of the hiring process by default.

 If you have any questions about the interview process or stages, feel free to ask the hiring manager or recruiter for the role that you’re applying for.
 We understand that interviewing can be a stressful experience, and want to do our best to make you feel at ease during this process.